 10.2.1 General

-The thin AR glasses device type represents a type of device which is considered to be power-constrained and with limited computing power with respect to the other device types.
+As defined in 4.3.1, the thin AR glasses device type represents a type of device which is considered to be power-constrained and with limited computing power with respect to the other device types.
 These limitations typically come from the requirement to design a device with a small and lightweight form factor.
 Regarding rendering capacity, this device type is expected to rely on remote rendering to be able display complex scenes to the user.
 For example, such device type may run a split rendering session where the split rendering server delivers pre-rendered views of the scene.
 However, devices in this category can still operate without external support for applications that do not require complex rendering capabilities, for instance, text messaging, 2D video communication, etc. Lastly, the thin AR glasses offers AR experiences to the user via optical see-through display.

 10.2.2 XR System support

-An XR Device complying to the thin AR glasses device has an XR System with at least the following capabilities:
+An XR Device complying to the thin AR glasses device has an XR System with at least the following capabilities as based on clause 6.1:

 - orientationTracking is 'true'